- Height: 12-15 inches

 Common Health Problems

 A major concern with the Basset Hound is obesity because of the strain it puts on the intervertebral disks.
 Other health concerns for the breed are foreleg lameness, OCD, ectropion, otitis externa, intervertebral disc disease, intervertebral disks, Glaucoma, von Willebrands, gastric torsion and foot cysts.
-Bloat may also be a concern with your Basset Hound, which may result in possible lameness, paralysis and even death.
+Bloat may also be a concern with your dog, which may result in possible lameness, paralysis and even death.

 Basset Hound dogs have a life expectancy of 8 to 12 years.